Background pattern

 Other medications and Urotrol

-Tolterodina, the active ingredient in Urotrol, may interact with other medications.
+Tolterodine, the active ingredient of Urotrol, may interact with other medications.

-• Medications used to treat fungal infections (containing, e.g., ketoconazole and itraconazole).
+• medications used to treat fungal infections (e.g., ketoconazole and itraconazole).

 Urotrol should be used with caution when administered in combination with:

-• Some medications that affect food transit (containing, e.g., metoclopramide and cisapride).
+• certain medications that affect food passage (e.g., metoclopramide and cisapride).

-• Medications for irregular heart rhythm (containing, e.g., amiodarone, sotalol, quinidine, and procainamide).
+• medications for treating irregular heart rhythm (e.g., amiodarone, sotalol, quinidine, and procainamide).

-• Other medications with a similar mode of action to Urotrol (antimuscarinic properties), medications with an opposite mode of action to Urotrol (cholinergic properties).
-Consult your doctor if unsure.
+• other medications that have a similar mechanism of action to Urotrol (antimuscarinic properties) or medications that have an opposite mechanism of action to Urotrol (cholinergic properties).
+Consult your doctor if you are unsure.

 Urotrol can be taken before, during, or after a meal.